tbreunung/FrID/README.md

 # Content
 This repository provides code to reproduce the findings and figures of [1] and [2].

+# Videos
+A tutorial on how to use FrID is provided at https://www.youtube.com/watch?v=ggWzUJM4XPM.
+Consider also listening to my research talk on this topic: https://www.youtube.com/watch?v=8cQhZ5BIbz4.

 # Citation
 Please consider citing [1] if you use any of these codes for your own work.